 The best headphones have noise-cancelling features that sense ambient sound and create interference sound waves to cancel it out with, a method known as active noise cancellation.
 Leading brands such as Beats by Dre offer headphone options in all of these varieties.

 If you want to enjoy virtual concerts like Facebook’s upcoming Venues, you’ll need a virtual reality headset.
 VR headsets come in two main varieties: mobile and tethered.
 Mobile headsets are frames with lenses where you can insert your smartphone, which doesn’t require any wires.
+Also, if you get any smses from some wierd number for example 244444, you can check it on Short Codes.
 Tethered headsets use wires to connect to a PC.
 Tethered headsets produce better quality, but are more restrictive due to the need for a wire, and are also more expensive.
 Mobile headsets have lower quality but are also cheaper.
 Facebook will soon be introducing several new version of the Oculus, including the Oculus Go, announced concurrently with the Venues app and designed to support virtual concert viewing.

 Music Performance Apps